GooferG/GooferG/README.md

 ### Here is what I am working on 🙋‍♂️

-- 🔭 I’m currently working on... #100Devs Agency Training
+- 🔭 I’m currently working on... #100Devs Agency Training / Cyber Security Specialist
 - 🌱 I’m currently learning ...
 Vanilla JS, React.JS, Next.JS and tailwindCSS
 - 👯 I’m looking to collaborate ... on any projects with friendly individuals!
 - 🤔 I’m looking for help with ...
 This programming life!!!
 I love to learn and meeting new people!